 Who runs the Warm Homes Plan in Lancashire?

 Cosy Homes in Lancashire (CHIL), a partnership of Lancashire councils, administers the Warm Homes Local Grant.
 Their website is chil.uk.com.
-Alliant Energy works with CHIL as an approved MCS-certified installer.
+Alliant Energy works with CHIL as an approved MCS-registered installer.

 How long does it take to get funded solar or a heat pump through the Warm Homes Plan?